AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/model-your-content.md

 AEM uses Content Fragments to provide the structures needed for Headless delivery of your content to your applications.

-The structure of your data model is:
+The structure of your content model is:

 * realized by the definition of your Content Fragment Model,
 * used as a basis of the Content Fragments used for your content generation.